Executive Productivity

 • Revenue dashboard snapshot with MRR, churn, and pipeline numbers pulled from Stripe and Salesforce

-• News and competitor alerts from overnight monitoring
+• News and competitor alerts from overnight monitoring (see use case #3)

 • Team pulse — any PTO, sick days, or calendar conflicts across your direct reports

-Time saved: 1.5 hours per day (7.5+ hours weekly)
+Time saved: 7.5+ hours per week

-7. Can OpenClaw Handle Meeting Prep and Follow-Up?
+7. Can OpenClaw handle meeting prep and follow-up?

 Meeting prep and follow-up are the invisible time sinks.
 You spend 10 minutes before each meeting remembering context, and 15 minutes after each meeting sending follow-ups that you’ll forget if you don’t do immediately.
 Multiply that across 8 to 12 meetings a day, and you’ve lost 2 to 3 hours without producing a single deliverable.
+The mental tax is worse than the clock tax — you end the day exhausted from context switching that an agent can handle for you.

 Harvard Business Review’s 2024 study on CEO time allocation found that the average CEO attends 37 meetings per week.
 Even saving 5 minutes of prep and follow-up per meeting adds up to over 3 hours weekly.
+We deployed this for a healthcare CEO with back-to-back meetings from 8 AM to 6 PM.
+She told us it was “like having a chief of staff who never sleeps.”
+The phrase has come up verbatim in at least five beeeowl client engagements — it’s the most consistent reaction to this specific workflow.

 Time saved: 3+ hours per week